 Country Terrain: Vast interior plateau rimmed by rugged hills and narrow coastal plain.

 Major Languages: 11 official languages including English, Afrikaans, Sesotho, Setswana, Xhosa and Zulu.

 Country Population: 48.7 million (2008 est.) 49.2 million (2009 est.).

 Country Economy: The economy of South Africa is a two tiered economy; one rivaling other developed countries and the other with only the most basic infrastructure.
 It is therefore a productive and industrialised economy that exhibits many characteristics associated with developing countries, including a division of labour between formal and informal sectors and an uneven distribution of wealth and income.
 The primary sector, based on manufacturing, services, mining, and agriculture, is well developed.

 Currency: South African Rand (ZAR).

 Country Inflation: 11.5% (2008 est.) 7.2% (2009 est.).

-Cost of Living: Pretoria has an overall cost of living index which equates it with low cost of living locations.
+Cost of Living: Johannesburg has an overall cost of living index which equates it with middle cost of living locations.
 The overall cost of living index is comprised of the prices for defined quantities of the same goods and services across all 13 Basket Groups.
-Pretoria is currently ranked 210 overall, most expensive place in the world for expatriates to live, out of 282 international locations.
+Johannesburg is currently ranked 181 overall, most expensive place in the world for expatriates to live, out of 282 international locations.

-For more cost of living information on South Africa, Pretoria
+for more cost of living informatin on South Africa, Johannesburg